axel-springer-kugawana/iwb_serenity/docs/css/layout/index.md

 ```

 :::tip Note
-The padding is still apply on the `small` breakpoint
+The padding is still applied on the `small` breakpoint
 :::